Maxbrand/blog/content/post/Low budget car rig.md

 {{< vimeo 286898334 >}}
 <br>
-No, that panning was not intended.
-Apparently the gyroscope gets very confused when the car starts to turn, so that didn't work very well.
+No, that pan was not intended.
+Apparently the gyroscope gets somewhat confused when the car starts to turn, so that didn't work.
 Maybe if it had a GPS built in it could combine the data from the gyroscope and the GPS to stabilise on top of a car hood.
-To be fair, as long as I was going in a straight line the stabilisation worked very well and I could control the gimbal from my phone.
+To be fair, as long as the car was going in a straight line the stabilisation worked well and I could control the gimbal from my phone.

 ## Second test
 Ok, let's get rid of the gimbal and just mount it directly on the cheese plate!
 <br>
-I could have mounted a tripod head on the cheese plate and then the camera, but I tried to keep it as light as possible and to keep the center of mass low.
-So I chose to mount the camera directly on top of the cheese plate using a screw.
-Like so:
+I could have mounted a tripod head on the cheese plate and then the camera, but In an effort to keep it as light as possible, to keep the center of mass low, I chose to mount the camera directly on top of the cheese plate using a screw.
+Like this:

 {{< figure src="/img/car/Rig2.jpg" title="Second iteration - no gimbal" >}}

-This is such an incredibly simple setup.
+This is a simple setup.
 A cheese plate mounted to three suction cups using rods and the camera is mounted with a screw and extra support with the rods going around and on top.
 <br>
 {{< vimeo 286902734 >}}
 <br>
-Like expected, the new rig can handle a turn without any issues.
-It does get bumpy on the uneven road but there's not an awful lot of shaking at least at this low speed.
-Fortunately the scene in question did not involve any high speed pursuits or racing!
-I was going to go handheld inside the car anyway, so for this specific scene I knew this solution would work very well and I knew that I could set it up myself in under 10 minutes.
+Like expected, the new rig can handle a turn without any issue but it does get bumby on uneven roads.
+Fortunately for us  the scene in question did not involve any high speed pursuits or racing on unpaved roads!
+So we avoided the worst of the shaking.
+I was going to go handheld inside the car too, so for this specific scene I knew the solution would work well and I knew that I could set it up myself in under 10 minutes.
 ## Final version

 Here's how the final version looked when shooting the scene.